alanclayrichard/modelomics/README.md

 # modelomics

-`modelomics` is a comprehensive Python package for structural biology and protein design, providing state-of-the-art computational tools for protein analysis, graph neural networks, molecular surface analysis, and machine learning applications.
-Built with PyTorch Geometric integration for modern deep learning on protein structures.
+`modelomics` is a Python package for structural biology and protein design — the way i like it.

 ## Current Features